ut-cwo/Space-time-inverse-scattering-of-translation-based-motion/README.md

 # Experiment: Microsphere and Scattering phantom

+**To verify the space-time inverse-scattering of translation-based motion using a microsphere and scattering phantom, please follow the steps below.**

 1. Please download the Recon_corefunction folder, which contains the core functions required to run the reconstruction code.